ilchen/cryptopals/README.md

 The attack makes use of J.M.
 Pollard's Lambda Method for Catching Kangaroos, as outlined in [Section 3 of Pollard's paper](https://www.ams.org/journals/mcom/1978-32-143/S0025-5718-1978-0491431-9/S0025-5718-1978-0491431-9.pdf).

-Pollard's method makes use of a pseudo-random mapping function f that maps from set {1, 2, ..., p-1} to set {0, 1, ... k-1}.
+Pollard's method employs a pseudo-random mapping function f that maps from set {1, 2, ..., p-1} to set {0, 1, ... k-1}.
-The challenge suggested the following simplistic defintion for f (which is similar to what Pollard gives in one of his examples):
+The challenge suggested the following simplistic definition for f (which is similar to what Pollard gives in one of his examples):
 ```
 f(y) = 2^(y mod k)
 ```